katherineyuu/CS201_Project0/README.md

 - Add a new `Person201` object in the `Person201Demo.java` program and verify that running `Person201Demo.java` matches the expected output.
 - Run `Person201NearbyDemo.java` after modifying the method `distanceFrom` in  `Person201`, and verify the results hold reading the same data four different ways: a text file, an encrypted text file, and the same via URLs.
-- Create a new class `Person201Farthest` with a `main` as specified.
+- Create a new class `Person201Farthest` with a `main` method and another static method as specified.

 ## Submission